Late and long-term effects of treatment of childhood leukemia

-Just as the treatment of childhood leukemia requires a very specialized approach, so does follow-up and monitoring for late effects of treatment.
+Just as the treatment of childhood leukemia requires a very specialized approach, so does the care and follow-up after treatment.
 The earlier problems are recognized, the more likely it is they can be treated effectively.

 Childhood leukemia survivors are at risk, to some degree, for several possible late effects of their treatment.
-This risk depends on a number of factors, such as the type of leukemia, the type of treatments they received, dosages of cancer treatment, and age at the time of treatment.
+This risk depends on a number of factors, such as the type of leukemia, the type and doses of treatments they received, and the age of the child at the time of treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team so you know what to watch for and report to the doctor.

-Children who have been treated for leukemia are at higher risk of developing other cancers later in life.
+Second cancers: Children who have been treated for leukemia are at higher risk of developing other cancers later in life.
 One of the most serious possible side effects of acute lymphocytic leukemia (ALL) therapy is a small risk of getting acute myelogenous leukemia (AML) later on.
-This occurs in about 5% of patients after they have received chemotherapy drugs called epipodophyllotoxins (etoposide, teniposide) or alkylating agents (cyclophosphamide, chlorambucil).
-Of course, the risk of getting these second cancers must be balanced against the obvious benefit of treating a life-threatening disease such as leukemia with chemotherapy.
-For more information on second cancers, see our document, Second Cancers Caused by Cancer Treatment.
+This occurs in about 5% of patients after getting chemotherapy drugs called epipodophyllotoxins (etoposide, teniposide) or alkylating agents (cyclophosphamide, chlorambucil).
+Of course, the risk of getting these second cancers must be balanced against the obvious benefit of treating a life-threatening disease such as leukemia.

-Late effects can also include heart or lung problems after receiving certain chemotherapy drugs or radiation therapy to these parts of the body.
-The risks of heart disease and stroke later in life are much higher among those treated for ALL as children, so careful follow-up is very important.
+Heart and lung problems: Certain chemotherapy drugs or radiation therapy to the chest can sometimes cause heart or lung problems later in life.
+The risks of heart disease and stroke are much higher among those treated for ALL as children, so careful follow-up is very important.
 ALL survivors are also more likely to be overweight and to have high blood pressure, which can contribute to these problems.

-Treatment that includes radiation therapy to the brain may affect learning ability in some children, as might some types of chemotherapy.
+Learning problems: Treatment that includes radiation therapy to the brain or some types of chemotherapy may affect learning ability in some children.
 Because of this, doctors try to limit treatments that could affect the brain (including radiation) as much as possible.

-Some cancer treatments may affect a child’s growth, and they may end up a bit shorter as adults.
+Growth and development: Some cancer treatments may affect a child’s growth, so they may end up a bit shorter as adults.
 This is especially true after stem cell transplants.
 This can be helped by treating survivors with growth hormone, if needed.

-Cancer treatment may also affect sexual development and ability to have children in some cases.
+Fertility issues: Cancer treatment may also affect sexual development and ability to have children later in life.
 Talk to your child’s cancer care team about the risks of infertility with treatment, and ask if there are options for preserving fertility, such as sperm banking.
-For more information, see our document, Fertility and Women With Cancer or Fertility and Men With Cancer.
+For more information, see Fertility and Women With Cancer and Fertility and Men With Cancer.

 There may be other possible complications from chemotherapy as well.
 Your child’s doctor should carefully review any possible problems with you before your child starts treatment.